MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

 1. Return to the **Default dashboard** using the "Finance and Operations" link in the top left or the Home icon in the left hand navigation menu.

->[!Note] Keyboard shortcut: Alt+Shift+Home Finance and Operations supports a lot of keyboard shortcuts to speed up accessing the system: https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/get-started/shortcut-keys
+>[!Note] Keyboard shortcut: Alt+Shift+Home, Finance and Operations supports a lot of keyboard shortcuts to speed up accessing the system: https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/get-started/shortcut-keys

 1. Try selecting another **Workspace tile**, and then review the help information for that Workspace.
 When complete, return to the Default dashboard.